 One of the biggest differences between AI receptionist tools is how much control they give you.
 Some products are designed for speed and simplicity.
 Others are more configurable and better suited to teams that want to shape prompts, tools, routing, and escalation more precisely.

-That is also why the choice is often less about AI quality alone and more about workflow fit.
+That is why the choice is often less about AI quality alone and more about workflow fit.
 A business that only wants a quick receptionist layer may prefer a guided product.
-A business that wants more control over behavior and handoff may need something more flexible, such as OpenClaw for AI receptionist workflows.
+A business that wants more control over behavior and handoff may need something more flexible, including a setup closer to OpenClaw for AI receptionist workflows.

 Check Tools, Channels, and Integrations